DIYBigData/pyspark-benchmark/README.md

 * `/path/to/test/data/file` - The complete file path to where the test data to be used was generated to.
 This can be a HDFS file URL.
 The exact value depends on your Spark cluster set up and what filepath you used when generating the test data.
 * `-r num_partitions` - This sets the number of partitions that the the test data should be repartitioned to during the Repartition benchmark test.
 * `-n 'benchmark-job-name'` - The name to use for this job.
 In this case, it is not a `spark-submit` option because the benchmarking job uses it too.
+* `-o /results/file/path` - qualified file path to where the test timing results should be emitted.
+This optional, and if not present no results file will be written.

 The results of the benchmarking will be printed to the job's `INFO` logger, and will appear near the end of the log stream.
 It will look something like this:
 ```